-Enter now!
-Queensland primary school students are encouraged to draw and colour a picture to illustrate a farm safety message.
-Entries close Friday 23 June 2023.
+Queensland primary school students were encouraged to draw and colour a picture to illustrate a farm safety message.
+Winners were announced in October 2023.

-Queensland primary school students are encouraged to draw and colour a picture to illustrate a farm safety message.
+Queensland primary school students were encouraged to draw and colour a picture to illustrate a farm safety message.
 The 12 winning entrants receive a $250 gift card, and $500 for their school!

 The Farm safety calendar competition raises awareness among primary school students and their communities of common hazards on farms and other rural properties.
 The published calendar is an opportunity for safety messages to be prominently displayed in the home throughout the year, reminding Queenslanders of all ages to work and play safely on farm properties.

-Students are asked to draw and colour a picture that illustrates one farm safety message (see below).
-Students must submit their entry on the competition template (PDF, 0.1 MB).
+Students were asked to draw and colour a picture that illustrates one farm safety message (see below).
+Students must have submitted their entry on the competition template.